-Progressive Discipline Action Points
+Progressive Discipline Action

-- Part time employees are subject to the progressive disciplinary actions as outline in the Agency's Employee Handbook section "Attendance Policy".
-Due to the limited hours that are required to maintain part time status, the following items have been added as conditions for employment. - A. Any Part time (temporary) employees who are charged with "occurrences" totaling six (6) points in six (6) month period will be subject to disciplinary action up to and including termination. - B. Failing to work an assigned shift in a 90 day period may result in termination unless pre-approved by the Department Manager.
+Part time employees are subject to the progressive disciplinary actions as outline in the Agency's Employee Handbook section "Attendance Policy".
+Due to the limited hours that are required to maintain part time status, the following items have been added as conditions for employment.

+- A. Any Part time (temporary) employees who accumulate six (6) behavior infractions in a twelve (12) month period will result in termination. - B. Failing to work an assigned shift in a 3 month period will be considered a voluntary resignation unless pre-approved by the Operations Manager. - C. Failure to meet minimum required credits over 3 consecutive months may result in termination unless pre-approved by the Operations Manager.